Welcome to the RIAM

-Arising from the constraints of the COVID-19 pandemic, we are conducting tertiary auditions online in January 2021.
-Undergraduate and Access candidates will be contacted after the December 1 application deadline with information on the following 2 stage audition process:
+Depending on the COVID-19 landscape at the time of auditions, online auditions may be required.
+Undergraduate and Postgraduate candidates will be contacted after the application deadline with information on the following 2 stage audition process.
+However, if possible we will endeavor to provie in-perosn auditions

-For more information on this process, please see the information at this link.
+For more information and advice on this process, please view the documents below:

 What materials do I need to upload?